near/docs/docs/develop/contracts/js/quickstart.md

 ### Writing your first contract

-With the basic structure created it's time to start writing your first contract!
+With the basic structure created, it's time to start writing your first contract!

 These steps will create a simple smart contract that will store and retrieve a greeting written on the blockchain.
 You will create two methods that you can interact with by performing smart contract calls, or simply contract calls.
 These methods are `set_greeting` and `get_greeting`.